cog-imperial/romodel/README.md

 import romodel as ro
 ```

-Create a Pyomo model (ROmodel is currently only tested with ConcreteModel) and
+Create a Pyomo model (ROmodel is currently only tested with Pyomo's `ConcreteModel`) and
 some variables:

 ```python